BISCodeRepo/NovoRank/README.md

 Based on the results of both de novo search and MS-clust, NovoRank generates top two candidates.
 The top two candidates are an initial point to train deep learning model.

-A user can set the parameters in 'config.txt' file.
+A user can set the parameters in 'config_for_gen_top2.txt' file.
 Parameter|Value|Explanation|Mandatory
 ---|---|---|---|
 mgf_path|String|Path of a folder containing MS/MS spectra (MGF format).|Y|